Making the Most of Chicken Feet

 You can reduce cooking time by using a pressure cooker for your chicken feet, but before you start, you have to decide on your approach.
 If you are using the pressure cooker, it will cut your cooking time in half, but you would need to prepare your vegetables beforehand.

 You don't need to peel the pumpkin or the potatoes.
 Leaving the skin on will add more nutrients to the dish.
 So just use a soft bristle brush (I sometimes use a Scotch-Brite pad) to scrub the potato.
 You can rinse the pumpkin skin thoroughly before cutting.

 Chop and cut your veggies and set aside.
 Let's start cooking!

 - In your favorite stock/soup pot, place 8 cups of water with your pimento seeds and smashed garlic cloves.
-If you are opting for the pressure cooker, use 4 cups water and pressure for 10 minutes.
+If you are opting for the pressure cooker, use 4 cups of water and pressure for 10 minutes.

 - Bring water to a boil, then add chicken feet that have been cleaned and prepped.
-If you're using a pressure cooker, after pressuring, add 4 more cups water and bring to a boil.
+If you're using a pressure cooker, after pressuring, add 4 more cups of water and bring to a boil.

 - When chicken feet are tender, add pumpkin and cook for 15 minutes or until the soup starts to turn the color of the pumpkin.

 - Add your other vegetables and dumplings and cook on medium, covered, for 20 minutes.